redhat-best-practices-for-k8s/collector/README.md

 ```
 <!-- markdownlint-enable -->

-**Note:** To get Collector's endpoint, contant us by email (mentioned at the bottom).
+**Note:** To get Collector's endpoint, contact us by email (mentioned at the bottom).

 ### Get data from Collector

 #### Option 1 - For both Admin and Partners

 Partners who use collector to store data by their name,
-can have acess to their saved data.\
+can have access to their saved data.\
 If you haven't already, clone Collector's repository:

 ```sh